 - Focus on calming activities and give yourself permission to rest

-- Support your liver by eating plenty of garlic, lemon, leafy green vegetables and turmeric
+- Support your liver by eating plenty of lime, daikon radish, leafy green vegetables and turmeric

 - Stabilize your blood sugar by focusing on eating foods with a low glycemic index, including vegetables, legumes, whole grains, nuts and seeds.